 Brand Identity

-Nothing can destroy a vehicle's brand identity and uniqueness faster than homogenizing the driving experience in an attempt to satisfy an overwhelming number of connectivity requirements – internal, external, and/or regulatory.
+Nothing can destroy a vehicle's brand identity and uniqueness faster than homogenising the driving experience in an attempt to satisfy an overwhelming number of connectivity requirements – internal, external, and/or regulatory.
 DIL simulation, by its very definition as a tool to connect real people with imagined systems, can help ensure that traditional vehicle performance and character attributes don’t get lost in the drive for multi-system integration, fault-free software implementations, and so on.
 As technology continues to pour into vehicle developments in the coming years, there will likely be a stronger case for the virtual test drive, for keeping real people as close to the simulation and development process as possible.

 Silo Syndrome

 Next-gen DIL simulator technology makes it possible for subsystem teams to experience the effect that their development directions and decisions might have on other functional areas.
 How is this possible?
 One mechanism is the simple fact that DIL simulation actively invites human participation in what would otherwise be off-line simulations.
-Another mechanism is the heightened value of subjective feedback in the context of vetting new system implementations, i.e., it is not necessary to objectively scrutinize experimental data if an experiment is subjectively unacceptable, so efficiency gains can be realized in many cases.
+Another mechanism is the heightened value of subjective feedback in the context of vetting new system implementations, i.e., it is not necessary to objectively scrutinise experimental data if an experiment is subjectively unacceptable, so efficiency gains can be realised in many cases.

 Future Shock